 However, some websites can flag you as a bot and eventually block your requests, causing your download to fail continually.
 So, what to do?
 A reliable solution is to route your request via a proxy server to avoid bot detection.

-In this guide, you'll learn how to use a Wget proxy and the best practices and protocols for web scraping.
+In this guide, you'll learn the fundamentals of Wget and how to set a Wget proxy while retrieving content from the web.
 Let's get to it!

 Install Wget

-Start by installing Wget on a local machine.
-You can do so on major operating systems like Linux, Mac, and Windows.
-Although Wget can be downloaded from its official website and installed manually, using a package manager is convenient.
+You can install Wget on major operating systems like Linux, Mac, and Windows.
+Although you can download Wget from its official website and install it manually, using a package manager is convenient.

 Install Wget on Linux

-If you're using a Debian-based distribution like Ubuntu, install using apt
+Package managers differ per Linux distribution.
+If you're using a Debian-based distribution like Ubuntu, install Wget using apt

 :